leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/edge/bevel.rst

    Offset
       The distance from the new edge to the original.
    Width
-      The distance between the two new edges formed by the bevel (or the edges on either side of the bevel if there is more than one segment.
+      The distance between the two new edges formed by the bevel (or the edges on either side of the bevel if there is more than one segment).
    Percent
       The percentage of the length of adjacent edges that the new edges slide.
    Absolute
       The exact distance along edges adjacent to the beveled edge.
 A difference from **Offset** is visible when the unbeveled edges attached to beveled edges meet at an angle besides a right angle.

-   For vertex-only bevels, the Offset and Depth types measure from the original vertex, and the Width type is measured from a new vertex to the center of the new face (as half the amount).
+   For vertex-only bevels, the Offset and Depth types measure from the original vertex.
+   The Width type is measured from a new vertex to the center of the new face (as half the amount).

 Amount :kbd:`A`
    You can change the bevel amount by moving the mouse towards and away from the object,